Frequently Asked Questions

 What is a Single Page Application (SPA)?

-A Single Page Application (SPA) is a web application rendered when the client requests it.
-SPAs are structured as a single HTML page with no preloaded content; all content is loaded via JavaScript files that contain the application logic, UI, and server communication.
-Popular frameworks for building SPAs include React, AngularJS, Vue.js, Ember.JS, and Svelte.
-SPAs offer fast navigation after the initial load, but may face challenges with SEO and initial load times as complexity grows.
-(Source)
+A Single Page Application (SPA) is a web application rendered on the client side.
+It consists of a single HTML page, with content loaded via JavaScript files that handle application logic, UI, and server communication.
+Popular frameworks for SPAs include React, AngularJS, Vue.js, Ember.JS, and Svelte.
+SPAs offer seamless navigation without additional loading times between elements, but may have longer initial load times and SEO challenges.
+Source

 What is Server-Side Rendering (SSR)?